 This is the classic route: a round trip up to the Hurricane Ridge visitors center and back.
 This is not a race, so we encourage you to go at your own pace and within your ability.
 It is a challenging round trip with a maximum grade of 11.2% and a thrilling downhill payoff after the climb to the top.

-Strait to Summit or Heart of the Hills
+Strait to Summit

 Heart of the Hills to Hurricane Ridge 25 miles round trip.
-Cyclist who only want to ride on the closed Hurricane Ridge road can park at the Heart of the Hills Ranger Station that marks the entrance to Olympic National Park.
-From here they ride up to Hurricane Ridge visitor’s center, for an elevation gain of 3528 feet, before heading back down.
-Download a map of Heart of the Hills
+Cyclist who only want to ride on the closed Hurricane Ridge road can try to snag one of the limited parking spots at the Heart of the Hills Ranger Station that marks the entrance to Olympic National Park.
+From here they ride up to Hurricane Ridge visitor’s center for an elevation gain of 3528 feet, before heading back down.
+Parking is limited so we recommend you take advantage of early check in (see registration) so you can get there early.
+Download a map of this route to your device

 Photo courtesy of Ron Eccles